Frances O'Grady, Baroness O'Grady of Upper Holloway

-Frances Lorraine Maria O'Grady, Baroness O'Grady of Upper Holloway (born 9 November 1959) became the General Secretary of the British Trades Union Congress (TUC) in 2013, the first woman to hold the position.
+Frances Lorraine Maria O'Grady, Baroness O'Grady of Upper Holloway (born 9 November 1959), is a British former trade unionist leader, who served as the General Secretary of the British Trades Union Congress (TUC) from 2013 to 2022, being the first woman to hold the position.
 After O'Grady presented her resignation in 2022, Paul Nowak was selected to succeed her; he took up the post on 29 December 2022.
 O'Grady sits as a life peer in the House of Lords.

 Early life and family

 O'Grady was born in Oxford, one of five siblings in a family of Irish descent, and was brought up in the Roman Catholic faith.
 Her father was a shop steward at the Leyland car plant in Cowley.
 She was educated at Milham Ford School, a grammar school which became comprehensive during her time there.
 At Manchester University, she earned a BA Hons in politics and modern history.
 She received a Diploma in Industrial Relations and Trade Union Studies at Middlesex Polytechnic.